lshad003/woodfrog_snp_pipeline/README.md

 ### 2. Read Alignment

 Reads are aligned to each MAG using BWA-MEM2.
-This step is parallelized via SLURM array jobs for performance.

 - Script:   `01_align_reads_array.sh`